EISTW/OpenLdocs/docs/documentation/guides/reference_guide.md

 A Datatype table has the following structure:

 1. The first row is the header containing the **Datatype** keyword followed by the name of the data type.
 2. Every row, starting with the second one, represents one attribute of the data type.
+Each attribute must include the following **required** columns:

-    The first column contains attribute types, and the second column contains corresponding attribute names.
+	- The first column contains the **Type** of the attribute.
+	- The second column contains the corresponding attribute **Name**.

 	**Note:** While there are no special restrictions, usually an attribute type starts with a capital letter and attribute name starts with a small letter.

-1. The third column is optional and defines default values for fields.
+	- Starting from the third column, all columns are optional and may be used to provide additional information about each attribute.
+Optional columns include:

+		- **Default** – specifies a default value for the attribute.
+		- **Description** – provides the purpose, usage context, or other helpful details about the attribute.
+		- **Example** – provides a sample value.
+		- **Mandatory** – indicates whether the attribute is required.
+It does not perform any validation and is intended for informational purposes only.

+		These optional columns can appear in any combination and order.

+ 	-  If the table contains only the Type and Name columns, or Type, Name, and Default, column headers are not required.
+	- If the table includes any other columns (such as Description, Example, Mandatory, etc.), then column headers are required to clearly identify each column.

 Consider the case when a hierarchical logical data structure must be created.
 The following example of a Datatype table defines a custom data type called **Person**.
 The table represents a structure of the **Person** data object and combines **Person’s** data elements, such as name, social security number, date of birth, gender, and address.